rafi16jan/universal-chroot/README.md

 sudo create-chroot
 ```

 Done!
-Now, everything you want to start your chroot just execute "sudo start-chroot"
+Now, everything you want to start your chroot just execute "sudo start-chroot".

 The other scripts is as the name explain their job.